snithish/go-workshop/5_forex/Readme.md

 ```sh
 make run
 ```
-Runs the service on port $PORT
+Runs the service on port 8080

 # Learnings